RE

 15

-1. The Great Chain of Being did not correspond with sense experience.
+Being did not correspond with sense experience.

 2. Here the work of Galileo is centrally important.